WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 In this assignment, you will make a simple top-down game using the Typescript programming language and the Wolfie2D game engine.
 By completing this assignment, you should start to become familiar with the Wolfie2D game engine and develop an understanding of:

 - How to create custom Tilemaps and Tilesets using the Tiled level editor
-- Use Wolfie2d's pathfinding system
+- Use Wolfie2d's pathfinding/navigation system
-- How to create simple, state-machine AI
+- How to construct a path using a heuristic algorithm (A*)
-- How to create GOAP actions for GOAP AI in Wolfid2d
+- How to create GOAP actions and behavior in Wolfid2d

 ## How To Play
 There is not much of a "game" to be played in this assignment.
 When you hit the "play" button, you will assume control of the player in the top-left corner of the map.
 You can move the player around with WASD, but that's about it.